-I think of art as a two step process.
+Art is a two step process.
 Step 1: Inspiration.
-Step2: Creation.
+Step 2: Creation.
 Sure, there’s more to it.
 A lot more.
-In fact, each of my over simplified steps contain an number of sub steps.
+Each of my over simplified steps contain a number of sub steps.
 I don’t like sub steps.
 Research, refinement, structure, appeal…ughh.
 All that stuff sounds like a lot of work.
 This work saps the motivation from the moment of inspiration preventing the act of creation from happening.
 That’s a problem.

 In that way, every part of the creative process can be an act of inspiration.
 This whole post could have been summed up by a comment I hear my daughter say after many of her drawing sessions.
 “Dad, I learned a new way to do eyes.”